mlc-ai/web-llm/README.md

 ```

 In many cases, we only want to supply the model weight variant, but
 not necessarily a new model.
-In such cases, we can reuse the model lib.
+In such cases, we can reuse the model lib by
-In such cases, we can just pass in the `model_list` field and skip the model lib,
+just passing in the `model_list` field and skipping the `model_lib_map`.
-and make sure the `mlc-chat-config.json` in the model url has a model lib
-that points to a prebuilt version, right now the prebuilt lib includes
+Make sure the `model_lib` field in each entry of `model_list` points to a prebuilt version, right now the prebuilt lib includes

 - `Llama-2-7b-chat-hf-q4f32_1`: llama-7b models.
 - `RedPajama-INCITE-Chat-3B-v1-q4f32_1`: RedPajama-3B variant.